 West is also an NPR's "From the Top" alum, having appeared on the show in both 2012 and 2014.

 In addition to his multitude of honors as a performer, West is a dedicated arts leader and creator.
 In 2013 he founded ReGenerate, an arts leadership program dedicated to advocating and fundraising for the arts in the public schools of Chattanooga.
 The program now in its 5th year, is comprised of 28 sophomores and juniors representing 14 different area high schools.
 The program ReGenerate was a result of Mr. West's initial project entitled "Let Beauty Awaken," a CD fundraiser and benefit concert that raised almost 16,000 dollars for arts education in Hamilton County.
 More recently, West was one of the leaders behind OperaComp, a workshop for brand new opera scenes designed to give the modern day singer and composer opportunity to collaborate.
 The inaugural workshop and performances took place in New York City in March 2017 and will continue on for a second season in 2018.
-His newest project, Collaborative Arts Ensemble, a cross-disciplinary performing arts group dedicated to sharing individual human stories through spoken word and music, goes on tour this September.
+His newest project, Collaborative Arts Ensemble, a cross-disciplinary performing arts group dedicated to sharing individual human stories through spoken word and music, was met with great acclaim in its inaugural tour this past September.